sciuipis/GRUTinizer/Readme.md

-GRUTinizer
+GRUTinizer for Grand Raiden + CAGRA event building at RCNP
 ==========

-A generic unpacker and analysis package for gamma-ray spectroscopy.
+In general GRUTinizer is a generic unpacker and analysis package for gamma-ray spectroscopy.

-The doxygen documentation can be found [here](https://pcbend.github.io/GRUTinizer).

-generic comments.
+For use at RCNP: A builder and analyzer for the clover array (CAGRA) and Grand Raiden spectrometer at RCNP (Osaka, Japan) to perform online sorting/event building and analysis with CAGRA, and semi-online (run-by-run) event building of Grand Raiden + CAGRA data.